DeFiChain-Wizard/custom-transaction-library/README.md

 # Basic Usage

-You can import the classes to use like this:
+You can import the objects to use like this:

 ```ts
 import {